 Last Updated on

 What is not to love about Nigerian Jollof rice?
+Rice cooked in rich and well-seasoned tomato sauce.
+It is quick and easy to make and so delicious.
 We can agree to the fact that out of every Jollof rice we have around the world, Nigerian jollof rice recipe is the best.

 Nigerian Jollof Rice